 Dump file creation failed due to error during dump creation

-If you see the Dump file creation failed due to error during dump creation error in Windows Event Viewer, use the following solutions to fix the issue.
+If you see the Event ID 161, Dump file creation failed due to error during dump creation error in Windows Event Viewer, use the following solutions to fix the issue.

 - Check the health of your RAM

 - Did you underclock or overclock your RAM?

 - Restore your system to a previously created restore point

 Below, we have explained all these fixes in detail.

 The most common reason for system crashes and the failure of Dump file creation on Windows PC is faulty RAM.
 There are some signs that Windows shows when RAM is going to die.
 If you notice these signs of RAM failure, you need to take action.
 We also suggest you perform a RAM health check by using the Windows Memory Diagnostic tool.
 This tool will help you figure out the memory issues on your system.

 It is important to clean your computer and its parts at regular intervals of time.
 The accumulated dust causes several issues with the computer system.
 If your RAM is dirty, it may cause Blue Screen of Death errors and other memory issues.
 We suggest you clean your RAM.
 Be careful, as mishandling RAM can damage it.
 Hence, if you do not know how to clean computer parts properly, it is better to seek professional help.